j3nsykes/Physical-Teachable-Machine-v2.0/README.md

 ***
 ## Acknowledgements and references:
-The code used in the examples above reference, adapt and expanded upon functionality from original sources by...
+The code used in the templates above reference work and methods by others in this area before.
 * [Rebecca Fiebrink and Wekinator](http://www.wekinator.org/examples/)
 * [Teachable Machine v1.0 Andreas Refsgaard and Lasse Korsgaard](https://teachablemachine.withgoogle.com/v1/)
 * [Teachable Machine v2.0](https://teachablemachine.withgoogle.com/)